richardtjornhammar/impetuous/README.md

 full cell  ->  mitochondrial outer membrane full cell  ->  mitochondrial intermembrane space
 ```
-That the definition for the mitochondrion is fully contained within the melanosome membrane definition and so testing for that group should be accounted for when testing the parent.
+the definition for the mitochondrion is fully contained within the melanosome membrane definition and so testing for that group should be account for the mitochondrion.
+This can be done with the `HierarchicalEnrichment` routing exemplified above.
 We know that the melanosome membrane is associated with sight and that being diabetic is associated with mitochondrial dysfunction, but also that diabetic retinopathy affects diabetics, so there might be a knowledge based, or True, genetic connection relating these two spatially distinct regions of the cell.

 # Notes